sakhmatd/huion-freebsd/README.md

 # huion-freebsd
 A system service to make the Huion graphical tablets functional on FreeBSD.
 Currently tested on H420 and H950P.
+Confirmed to work with H952 by [@tingox](https://github.com/tingox).

 May work with other Huion devices, let me know if it does.